 The decomposition of the open spin-chain as a bimodule over the pair $(\TL{N},{\cal A}_{1|1})$ of mutual centralizers is shown on Fig.~\ref{openbimodule-fin} for the $N=8$ case and borrowed from~\cite{ReadSaleur07-2}.

 The label $j$ in the horizontal direction corresponds to the double value of the $s\ell(2)$ spin $n$ -- the highest weight of an $s\ell(2)$-module.
-Each node with a Cartesian coordinate $(j,k)$ in the bimodule diagram corresponds to a simple subquotient over the exterior product $\TL{N}\boxtimes\LQGi$ and arrows show the action of both algebras -- the Temperley--Lieb $\TL{N}$ acts in the vertical direction (preserving the coordinate $j$), while $\LQGi$ acts in the horizontal way.
-Indecomposable projective $\TL{N}$-modules $\PrTL{k}$ can be recovered by ignoring all the horizontal arrows, while tilting $\LQGi$-modules $\PP_{1,j}$ (these are also projective) are obtained by ignoring all the vertical arrows.
+Each node with a Cartesian coordinate $(j,k)$ in the bimodule diagram corresponds to a simple subquotient over the tensor product $\TL{N}\boxtimes\LQGi$ of the commuting algebras and arrows show the action of both the algebras -- the Temperley--Lieb $\TL{N}$ acts in the vertical direction (preserving the coordinate $j$), while $\LQGi$ acts in the horizontal way.
+Indecomposable projective $\TL{N}$-modules $\PrTL{k}$ can be recovered by ignoring all the horizontal arrows, while tilting $\LQGi$-modules $\PP_{1,j}$ (these are also projective~\cite{BFGT}) are obtained by ignoring all the vertical arrows.
 For more details, see~\cite{ReadSaleur07-2,GRS2}.